Jupemon/coding-sauna/README.md

 # Coding Sauna Website

 This is a project for Tampere Coding Sauna built with React and Typescript.
-The project is a static website, fully responsive for Desktop, Laptop L, Laptop, Tablet and Mobile L.
+The project is a static website, fully responsive for Desktop, Laptop L, Laptop, Tablet and Mobile L, Mobile M.

 ## DEMO Link: